lczerniawski/lczerniawski.github.io/blog/server-side-swift-vs-rust.md

 ### Concurrency Model

-Swift leverages async/await, which is pretty much standard these days in all languages but is essential for high-performance services, as it is a lot easier to read and write code that looks synchronous rather than use a lot of nesting.
-The real power of Swift for concurrency lies in an Actor Model.
+Swift leverages async/await, which is pretty much standard these days in all languages and is essential for high-performance services, as it is a lot easier to read and write code that looks synchronous rather than use a lot of nesting.
+Yet the real power of Swift in concurrency lies in an Actor Model.

 #### Actor Model
-It is a concurrency paradigm designed to manage access to shared mutable objects safely with concurrency.
+It is a concurrency paradigm designed to manage access to shared mutable objects safely in a multi-threaded environment.
 It was introduced to simplify writing concurrent code by also keeping the state safe from data races.
 The actor model has the following properties:

 - State Encapsulation – the actor is, in fact, a reference type that by itself protects its own mutable state, ensuring that only one task at the time can access its data.
-- Concurrency Safety – All methods exposed by the Actor are asynchronous by default, so the calling code needs to await them.
+- Concurrency Safety – All methods exposed by the actor are asynchronous by default, so the calling code needs to await them.
 This property makes sure that not a single call is blocking and ensures that only one task accesses its data.
 - Task Serialization – tasks that are sent to the actor are executed in a queue, one task at a time.
 - Isolation of Shared State – A shared state is isolated from concurrent access, making the actor model ideal for managing shared resources.